 Thomas B. Newbern was named Executive Vice President - Store Operations, Commercial, Loss Prevention and ALLDATA during February 2017.
 Prior to that, he was Executive Vice President - Store Operations, Commercial and Loss Prevention since October 2015.
-Previously, he held the titles Senior Vice President - Store Operations and Loss Prevention from 2014 to 2015, Senior Vice President - Store Operations and Store Development from 2012 to 2014, Senior Vice President - Store Operations from 2007 to 2012 and Vice President - Store Operations from 1998 to 2007.
+Previously, he held the titles Senior Vice President - Store Operations and Loss Prevention from 2014 to 2015, Senior Vice President - Store Operations and Store Development from 2012 to 2014, Senior Vice President - Store Operations from 1998 to 2007.
 Prior thereto, he served in various capacities within the Company.